-In our construction businesses we build long term relationships with clients.
+In our construction businesses we build long-term relationships with clients.
 By working collaboratively we are able to align clients’ needs with their long term ambitions.
 This approach is becoming even more important as projects become more complex and demanding.
-Our capabilities in delivering complex projects has seen us maintain our success rate in pre-qualifying on projects with our "hit rate" running at 61%.

 These complexities mean we carry out some of our projects in joint ventures where specialist skills or expertise are needed.
 Examples of our joint venture partners are engineers, other contractors and consultants on our frameworks for the water utilities and larger highways projects.

-This approach has allowed us to maintain and improve our level of customer satisfaction, which has increased from 82% to 83%, and has been recognised through the awards that we have won during the year.
-For example The Hive in Worcester received various awards that were only possible due to the collaboration of many partners - see The-Hive.
+This approach has allowed us to maintain and improve our level of customer satisfaction, which was maintained at 83%, and has been recognised through the awards that we have won during the year.
+Our Net Promoter Score within Construction was 34%

 Customers influence every decision we make, from the land we buy to the homes we design.
 We set out the service our customers can expect from us through a Customer Charter, and they also receive: